emqx/neuron-docs/en_US/mqtt.md

 *Topic* **neuron/{client-id}/upload**

-If the upload-topic is set in the node setting, the topic will be used to upload data, and the default topic will no longer upload data.
+If the upload-topic is set in the node setting, the new topic will be used to uploading data, and the default topic will no longer for uploading data.

 #### Body (Tags format)